Self-Advocacy Toolkit

 • Changes to the sensory environment

-(loss of stimuli or added painful stimuli)
+(loss of comforting stimuli, added painful stimuli, or overstimulation)

 • Loss of autonomy and newly learned skills;